 Aspen Birth Center Warmline: This phone line is dedicated to the support of breastfeeding mothers.
 If you experience difficulties after you go home, you may call to speak to a certified lactation counselor about your specific concerns.
 Your concerns may be resolved over the phone or by appointment.
 Call 970.544.1251.

-Certified Lactation Staff: We’re happy to offer assistance and personal guidance when you are purchasing breastfeeding supplies from Aspen Valley Hospital.
+Breastfeeding Retail Supplies: We’re happy to offer assistance and personal guidance when you are purchasing breastfeeding supplies from Aspen Valley Hospital.

 Aspen Valley Hospital and our Birth Center are designated as “Baby Friendly,” which is the gold standard for supporting news mothers in their breastfeeding success.
 We earn this status by adhering to the Ten Steps to Success: